basteks/geojsonintersect/README.md

 ---
 The file `geojsonintersect.py` only contains two functions :
 - `cutAtPpoint` which enables to cut a geometry at a specified point.
 You don't need to call this function by yourself as it is called by the main function called `add_junctions`
-- the main function `add_junctions`, which takes a GeoJSON `FeatureCollection` as parameter.
+- the main function `add_junctions`, which takes a GeoJSON `FeatureCollection` as parameter, and returns a list of the junction points as Shapely Points.

-The file `example.py` show a basic usage of the library, importing a GeoJSON from an input file `example_input.geojson` composed of four self-intersecting rectangles ABCH, DEFG, CDKJ and ILGH (see figure below).
+The file `simple_example.py` show a basic usage of the library, importing a GeoJSON from an input file `examples/simple_example_input.geojson` composed of four self-intersecting rectangles ABCH, DEFG, CDKJ and ILGH (see figure below).

 ![Geometry of example_input.geojson](https://raw.githubusercontent.com/basteks/geojsonintersect/main/examples/simple_example_geometry.PNG)

 Using the `add_junctions` function adds the points I and J on the one hand, and K and L on the ther hand, respectively in the rectangles ABCH (which therefore becomes ABCJIH) and DEFG (which becomes DEFGLK)

+The file `dxf_import_example.py` show a more consistent usage of the library, importing a DXF file (currently you can choose between a thermal bridge from the file `examples/roof_thermal_bridge.dxf` and a window frame from the EN 10077-2 standard from the file `EN10077_H3_window_frame.dxf`.
+In this example, the dxf entities (currently only LwPolynies) are converted to a GeoJSON `FeatureCollection` on which this algorithm is applied.
+Then, a simple visualization tool is provided to show the final geometry and the junction points identified.

 ### Credits
 ---